UK competition regulator puts brake on Amazon's Deliveroo investment

 Deliveroo noted that it was competing with a number of major companies in the sector and that the investment would help to create jobs and restaurants to expand.

-The CMA uses IEO orders if it suspects that two enterprises “have ceased to be distinct”, or that arrangements are in place or being considered, which could result in the enterprises “ceasing to be distinct”.

-The orders do not prevent parties from continuing to talk to each other, but typically do prevent the transfer of key staff or the transfer of commercially sensitive information.
+IEOs do not prevent parties from continuing to talk to each other, but typically do prevent the transfer of key staff or the transfer of commercially sensitive information.

 If the CMA were to undertake an investigation and find competition concerns then the companies could offer undertakings to try to address those concerns.
 That process could be compromised if the companies had already merged financially.